-In all circumstance restraint will be always recorded and documented.
-Any instances where restraint is deemed necessary will result in the management team being informed, a full investigation being undertaken and all those involved being offered a 'debrief'.
+In all circumstances, restraint will always be recorded and documented.
+Any instances where restraint is deemed necessary will result in the management team being informed, a full investigation being undertaken, and all those involved being offered a 'debrief'.

 Following a physical intervention, all children are reminded of their right to complain and how they complete this.
 This is recorded on the restraint report.
 Support to do this will be offered if required.